DipaJS/Ticket/README.md

    However, to be able to add more and different PriorityRaises, the program needs to know which one to use, which the "PriorityRaiseHandler" is there for, to act as a "chooser" to pick what kind of PriorityRaise function to use, and when.
+However, this class was never finished.